ManishBaral1/ManishBaral1/README.md

 - **[HTML CSS Javascript](https://github.com/ManishBaral1/HTML-CSS-JAVASCRIPT)**: Learning HTML, CSS and Javascript.

-- # COMPETITION PROJECTS AND CERTIFICATES
+# COMPETITION PROJECTS AND CERTIFICATES
 - **[NASA SPACE APP CHALLENGE](https://github.com/ManishBaral1/NASA-SPACE-APP-CHALLENGE)**: Participated in competition about building an App to solve real world problem organized by NASA Ames.
 - **[Virtual Impact Week Challenge by Lufthansa](https://github.com/ManishBaral1/Virtual-Impact-Week-Challenge-by-Lufthansa)**: Participed in Design Thinking competition organized by Lufthansa.

 # FORKED REPOSITORIES FOR LEARNING PURPOSE
-**NOTE: I HAVE FORKED SOME REPOSITORIES FOR LEARNING PURPOSE.
-I AM MENTIONED "FORKED" IN THE TITLE OF THOSE REPOSITORIES**
+**NOTE: I have forked some repositories for Learning Purpose(which arenot mentioned above and can be found if  you surf through my repositories ).
+I have mentioned  "FORKED" in the title of those repositories**